syncfusion-content/wpf-docs/wpf/GroupBar/Getting-Started.md

 ### Creatig the Control Programmatically

-To create the GroupBar control through code, use the following XAML or {% highlight C# %} code.
+To create the GroupBar control through code, use the following XAML or C# code.